topoos/android_sdk_getlastuserposition_example/README.md

 android_sdk_getlastuserposition_example
 =======================================

-Example: how to use topoos Android SDK for get the last user registered position and displays it on a map.
+Example: how to use topoos Android SDK for get the last user registered position and display it on a map.
 Read more in http://docs.topoos.com

 ## Building